Notes on bafflement: The universal right to baffle

 To baffle is not a part of the “tragedy” or of “comedy” of the commons; it is neither a resource nor a strategy.
 It is one right no one can undo or deny; to make the attempt to turn the existing set of circumstances upside down, to try to unilaterally change the existing paradigm itself.

 To baffle is a political and material gesture (has consequences; exists in the form of act).
 But the history of bafflement outlines no clear “theory of baffling”, as no two bafflements are the same.
 There is practice of bafflement, though.
-Successful instances of (political) bafflement are rare, and by the very nature of its use, for most of the unsuccessful attempts we will probably never know.
+Successful instances of (political) bafflement are rare, by the very nature of its use, and most of the unsuccessful attempts we will probably never know of.

 It is and should be a common thing, even a right under certain circumstances, to baffle; however, no act of bafflement is or could be common.
 Political bafflement is always a singular act.

-The notion of political baffling emerged as one of the outcomes of the research project and the publication titled On Neutrality I recently did together with Rachel O’Reilly and Vladimir Jerić Vlidi, examining the concepts of political peace and active neutrality in the gestures of the → Non-Aligned Movement.
-The politics of active neutrality was opposing both: the Euro-Atlantic juridical management of political neutralism and the Western ideology of peace.
-At the same time it was introducing something new and unexpected – “uncommon” – that can be summarized in Edvard Kardelj’s thesis of Non-Aligned “third position” in his Historical Roots of Non-Alignment.
-This thesis, a certain twofold negation of the power-blocs, does not imply reaching the point of ideal “equidistance” from the existing centers of power, but (actively) countering the power politics as such.
+The notion of political baffling emerged as one of the outcomes of the research project and the publication titled On Neutrality I recently did together with Rachel O’Reilly and Vladimir Jerić Vlidi, examining the concepts of “political peace” and “active neutrality” in the gestures of the → Non-Aligned Movement.
+The politics of active neutrality was opposing both the Euro-Atlantic juridical management of political neutralism and the Western ideology of peace.
+At the same time, it was introducing something new and unexpected – “uncommon” – that can be summarised in Edvard Kardelj’s thesis of the Non-Aligned “third position” in his Historical Roots of Non-Alignment.
+This thesis, a certain twofold negation of the power-blocs, does not imply reaching the point of ideal “equidistance” from the existing centres of power, but (actively) countering the power politics as such.

-What follows is a few historical examples of situations when for dispriviledged to baffle was the only option left ahead.
-In some cases, it worked, at least temporary, for the situation to change in the favor of their cause; in all of the cases it succeeded in producing the statement of truth and of justice; in invoking the paradigm of the future.
+What follows is a few historical examples of situations when for the disprivileged to baffle was the only option left.
+In some cases, it worked, at least temporarily, for the situation to change in favour of their cause; in all of the cases it succeeded in producing the statement of truth and of justice; in invoking the paradigm of the future.
 In those moments, at least briefly, the power had to stop advancing, experiencing what those submitted to it live as a daily experience: disorientation, disbelief, and the sense of loss of any logic or legitimacy in what they thought is a “valid” social contract of the moment.

-The early example of such countering the power politics can be found in the historical-literary writings of Thucydides, the Athenian strategos (general) and one of the earliest Western historians.
-In the war between the state of Athens and Sparta in 416–15 BC, as his chronicles of the Peloponnesian War says, the Athenian army came to confront the island peoples of Melos.
+An early example of such countering the power politics can be found in the historical-literary writings of Thucydides, the Athenian strategos (general) and one of the earliest Western historians.
+In the war between the state of Athens and Sparta in 416–15 BC, as his chronicles of the Peloponnesian War state, the Athenian army came to confront the island peoples of Melos.
 The population of the small and militarily much weaker island was considered to be historically closer to Sparta but now independent and, until the Athenians showed up in full force, explicitly not wanting to take part in the war.
-The Athenians are posing to Melians what is one simple and unambivalent demand – to submit or to be annihilated.
-However, they do accept to have one final meeting the representatives of Melos asked for, presenting their consent to “negotiate” as the humanitarian act of the Empire that takes care about “safety” of their war operation, cunningly talking about their wish to preserve the Melian country and to avoid lives lost on both sides – but only in the case that Melos unconditionally surrenders to their rule.
-What became known as “The Melian Dialogue” (the conclusion of our research proved that it was rather “The Athenian Monologue" with a certain important responses added), as written by Thucydides, went along these lines:
+The Athenians then posed to the Melians one simple and unambivalent demand – to submit or be annihilated.
+However, they did accept to have one final meeting the representatives of Melos asked for, presenting their consent to “negotiate” as the humanitarian act of an empire that takes care of the “safety” of its military operations, cunningly talking about their wish to preserve the Melian country and to avoid lives lost on both sides – but only in the case that Melos unconditionally surrendered to their rule.
+What became known as “The Melian Dialogue” (the conclusion of our research proved that it was rather “The Athenian Monologue”, with certain important responses added), as written by Thucydides, went along these lines:

-Athenians.
-We shall not trouble you with specious pretenses, and make a long speech which would not be believed … in return we hope you don’t say that you have done us no wrong and know as well as we do that ‘right’ is only in question between equals in power, while the strong do what they can and the weak suffer what they must.
+Athenians: We shall not trouble you with specious pretences, and make a long speech which would not be believed … in return we hope you don’t say that you have done us no wrong and know as well as we do that right’ is only in question between equals in power, while the strong do what they can and the weak suffer what they must.

 Athenians.
 Because you would have the advantage of submitting before suffering the worst, and we should gain by not destroying you.

-Borrowing from the Athenians’ own wording, in the essay-book On Neutrality we called this Melian maneuver and the Athenians’ response “bafflement”, which is precisely what happens in the reception of the stated non-aligned position of those not attributed with power.
-It historically repeats in the reactions of large powers – over and over again – regardless of how rational, patient or logical the position of (non-)alignment is argued.
+Borrowing from the Athenians’ own wording, in the essay-book On Neutrality we called this Melian manoeuvre and the Athenians’ response “bafflement”, which is precisely what happens in the reception of the stated non-aligned position of those not attributed with power.
+It historically repeats in the reactions of large powers – over and over again – regardless of how rationally, patiently or logically the position of (non-)alignment is argued.

-Power politics excludes the powerless, placing them bellow the threshold of waging any consequential politics, beyond the possibility of participation in the world affairs as serious political partners – it denies their capacity to think and act towards the production of commonality, it neglects them as political subjects, it infantilizes their attempts to self-position and → self-determinate.
+Power politics excludes the powerless, placing them below the threshold of waging any consequential politics, beyond the possibility of participation in world affairs as serious political partners – it denies their capacity to think and act towards the production of commonality, it neglects them as political subjects, it infantilises their attempts to self-position and → self-determinate.
 The gesture of political baffling is a performative way to state “we are small but we have politics”.
-And such statement is often connected with the most dramatic situations, structured around the issues of war and peace, life and death, survival or annihilation.
+And such a statement is often connected with the most dramatic situations, structured around the issues of war and peace, life and death, survival or annihilation.

-The inaugural Conference of the Non-Aligned countries held in Belgrade in 1961 was constitutive for this international movement, struggling for decolonization of the world, negating the rule of power politics and imposing demand for a complete re-arrangement of the power relations in the world.
+The inaugural Conference of the Non-Aligned countries held in Belgrade in 1961 was constitutive for this international movement, struggling for → decolonisation of the world, negating the rule of power politics and imposing the demand for a complete re-arrangement of the power relations in the world.

 The Ambition of Belgrade, 1961:

-The very first NAM conference amazed the world by expressing the universal demand in behalf of all who are not in a position of power to reject and to dismiss the logic of “strong do what they can and the weak suffer what they must”.
-The Non-Aligned demands had baffled the Power Blocs for merely daring to imagine turning the world “upside down” as they could see it, and for demanding the change immediately and with no further questioning of yet-to-be elaborated new principles of a New World (because, that would be rational in the hegemonous perspective of instrumental reasoning).
+The very first NAM conference amazed the world by expressing the universal demand on behalf of all who are not in a position of power to reject and to dismiss the logic of “strong do what they can and the weak suffer what they must”.
+The Non-Aligned demands had baffled the Power Blocs for merely daring to imagine turning the world “upside down” as they could see it, and for demanding the change immediately and with no further questioning of the yet-to-be elaborated new principles of a New World (because, that would be rational from the hegemonous perspective of instrumental reasoning).
+(Figure 1)

-The Colombo Conference in 1976, probably the biggest Summit of Non-Aligned countries, representing at the time “two thirds of the World” in numbers, again baffled the power blocs with its demands, now of the economical nature.
-Met from the side of power politics by the attempts to denounce or to "infantilize" the Summit, the demands of those who rejected participation in power politics opposed (and baffled) the same financial oligarchy that up to the present day gains its power trough the seemingly ever-rising rule of global capitalist corporatism.
-To the shock and disbelief of power, the NAM countries declared that the rules of global debt, as set by Western power players, might not be valid anymore, if those rules do not change to reflect not only “the economic reality” but also “what is fair and just” in any, including the financial and economical, mutual relations.
+The Colombo Conference in 1976, probably the biggest Summit of Non-Aligned countries, representing at the time “two thirds of the world” in numbers, again baffled the power blocs with its demands, now of an economic nature.
+(Figure 2) Met from the side of power politics by attempts to denounce or “infantilise” the Summit, the demands of those who rejected participation in power politics opposed (and baffled) the same financial oligarchy that up to the present day gains its power through the seemingly ever-rising rule of global capitalist corporatism.
+To the shock and disbelief of power, the NAM countries declared that the rules of global debt, as set by Western power players, might not be valid anymore, if those rules did not change to reflect not only “the economic reality” but also “what is fair and just” in any, including the financial and economical, mutual relations.